sagearbor/clinicalTrials_s2f/README.md

 -   **`/scripts`**: Contains the generic Python "engine" for the workflow, including the scripts for proposing tasks and updating progress.
 -   **`/config`**: Contains the project-specific definitions, including the list of tasks (`checklist.yml`) and the detailed agent specifications (`agents.md`).
 -   **`/PROGRESS_LOGS`**: A directory where each agent records its work by writing a unique JSON log file upon task completion.
 This creates an auditable trail and prevents conflicts.
 -   **`/ACTION_ITEMS`**: An "inbox" for issues discovered by agents that require human intervention.
-Agents will create markdown files here detailing the issue (e.g., a missing dependency, a required API key).
+When a new file appears here, a GitHub Action automatically creates a new Issue in the repository.
--   **`.github/workflows`**: Contains GitHub Actions that automate the workflow, allowing you to update reports and propose next tasks with the click of a button in the GitHub UI.
+-   **`.github/workflows`**: Contains GitHub Actions that automate the workflow, allowing you to update reports, propose next tasks, and create notification issues.

 ## Correct Directory Structure